shaunc11/shaunc11/README.md

 👋 Hi, I'm currently transitioning from a healthcare career into IT.
 I'm a Cyber student with a strong passion for technology and a dedication to solving complex problems through hands-on learning and continuous growth.

 ## Objective

-I’m building real-world cybersecurity labs to demonstrate my readiness for Tier 1 and Tier 2 analyst roles.
-My projects showcase Active Directory management, GPO enforcement, user administration, and foundational experience with SIEM tools like Splunk and Windows Event Viewer.
-Every repo reflects my focus on blue team skills, system hardening, and practical, job-ready execution.
+I’m building real-world cybersecurity labs that showcase my readiness for Identity & Access Management (IAM) and Tier 1 security roles.
+My projects focus on enterprise-grade access control, Azure AD role-based permissions, group policy enforcement, and user lifecycle operations.
+I also demonstrate foundational blue team skills with tools like Splunk, Windows Event Viewer, and PowerShell.
+Every repo is proof-of-work: designed to highlight my ability to secure, audit, and troubleshoot identity systems in a live environment.

 ## Skills